 Realities of post-pandemic shoppers

-With the pandemic winding down in the U.S. and several other nations, retailers are asking: What lessons learned about customer behaviors during COVID-19 can be utilized to keep up with future trends?
+As countries begin to grapple with an uneven recovery, retailers are asking: What lessons learned about customer behaviors during COVID-19 can be utilized to keep up with future trends?
 And are they still valid?

 Balancing new consumer segments